Honthagr/Projet_DSIA_ESIEE_Paris_Nicolas_Charpentier/README.md

 The final functionaly implemented was the subscription.
 This lead to the question of how to do for the amount to be automatically transfer between 2 accounts every X time.
 For that I asked ChatGPT and he propose the idea of the scheduler.
 With his help I was able to implement it, to make the subscription work every minutes.

 The final problem was the question of the Front end.
 I tried to do some HTML to create a HTML but didn't succeed.
-I then asked chatGPT to generate one, but I never got a good result, with either React or HTML, I didn't get any good result.
-I decided to keep the use of /docs for the API.
+I then had to asked chatGPT and to generate one and was able to get a pretty good one with enough time.
+It's not totally finish but the result is good.

 ## Competences acquired